 What are you hoping to get from indulging in that substance or behaviour?
 What are you hoping the drink/drug/addictive behaviour will give you?

-The answers usually fall into just two categories: either you’re trying to escape from something (a painful emotion, for instance) or you’re hoping the drug will move you towards something (such as a blissful state of consciousness).
-Most drugs don’t do this.
+The answers usually fall into just two categories: either you’re trying to escape from something such as a painful emotion, possibly related to a previous trauma (1) or you’re hoping that when you indulge you’ll achieve a better state of mind (such as a blissful state of consciousness).

 So, are you running away or toward something?
-What are you trying to achieve?
+What is the addiction trying to help you achieve?

 It reminds me of this quote from James Thurber…